TheYashKochar/NewStreams/README.md

-This a basic React JS Application of Viewing Details of Currently Trending Movies/ TV Series It uses TMBD Api to get data
+This a basic React JS Application of Viewing Details of Currently Trending Movies/ TV Series.
+It uses TMBD Api to get data.

 [Note:This is not a streaming App.
 It is a Application which curates the currently trending Title on TMBD]